Clevelus/GeoRAT/README.md

 1. Remote desktop
 2. Traffic encryption
 3. Finish GUI (Add builder and other stuff)
+4. Work on a better, more advanced and easy to use packet structure
-4. Everything else that comes to my mind
+5. Everything else that comes to my mind

 This project is not meant to be professional tool, i am working on it only for practice and because of my personal interest in network programming using C#.
 It could be very useful for beginners who want to learn asynchronous socketing, basics of serialization and secure data exchange.